KcanCurly/nessus-verifier/README.md

 * DNS
   * Check if recursion is enabled
   * Check if zone transfer(AXFR) is possible
+  * Check if DNSSEC is configured
   * Check if we can add a record to the dns server
+  * Check if server can resolve malicious domain
+  * Check if server supports DNS over TLS, if so do usual TLS enumeration
+  * Check if server is vulnerable to cache posioning
   * Check if ANY query reveals more than just NS records